dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 ## The Third-Party Widget Problem

-Before I dive into the comparison, let's talk about why this matters.
+Before I dive into the comparison, let's think about why this matters.

 You know that tiny weather widget on your site?
 The one that shows "23°C, Partly Cloudy"?
 It probably shipped **3.2MB of JavaScript**.
 That's React, ReactDOM, Lodash, Moment.js, a CSS-in-JS library, and probably some analytics SDK for good measure.

 I've seen entire React applications used to render a sports result.
-Literally:
+Literally something like:
 ```
-Country A: 300
+England: 4
-Country B: 50
+Germany: 2
 ```

-That's it. **Five characters of actual data.** Rendered by 500KB+ of framework code.
+That's it.
+Two characters of actual data.
+Rendered by 500KB+ of framework code.

 ### The Modern Web Performance Paradox